 Taus Makhacheva is part of the Avars, the largest ethnic group in Dagestan.
 Her grandfather was the country’s national poet, known throughout the Soviet Union.
-Makhacheva uses objects, movies and performances to re-position herself in a national narrative within a context where ‘nation’ does not exist.
+Makhacheva uses objects, movies and performances to re-position herself in a localised narrative within a context where the notion of "nation" does not exist.
 Makhacheva’s oeuvre questions the classical forms of history, governing cultural conventions and gender issues.
-With an attitude that is both humorous and critical towards contemporary society, Makhacheva tries to reconcile the present-day with nostalgia, local with global, and tradition with progress.
-She scrutinises the Caucasian society and the relationship between its history, collective memory and daily reality.
+With an attitude that is both humorous and critical towards contemporary society, Makhacheva strives to reconcile the present-day with nostalgia, local with global, and tradition with progress.
+She scrutinises the complex Caucasian society and the relationship between its history, collective memory and daily reality.
 With a sense of humour, Makhacheva explores the limits of identification within a cultural or physical landscape.
 As the successful ‘Super Taus’ she also refers to a character from an Iranian artist, the anti-hero ‘Super Sohrab’.

-Makhacheva asks important questions about the functioning of art, museums and art history.
+Makhacheva asks poignant questions about the functioning of art, museums and art history.
 How are collections kept, how are collections assembled, to what extent is a museum a reflection of past and present values, what can be seen as useful art?
 In addition, she also looks at who is leading the dialogue and seeks a more active role for objects in local museums.
-She also questions her own practice: how will you be remembered as an artist, what’s your legacy and how do you handle criticism and the opinion of others?
+She also questions her own practice: how will you be remembered as an artist, what is your legacy and how do you handle criticism and the opinion of others?

 Items View all